Page last updated: 19 March 2026

 - A 2,400-hectare Marine Park protects Chinese white dolphins around expansion areas.

-Hong Kong International Airport Safety Record
+What is Hong Kong International Airport’s Safety Record like?

 HKIA maintains a strong safety record with few major incidents since 1998.